Superheavy dark matter through Higgs portal operators: Conclusion

 This study leaves open various directions for future work.
 For instance, we have focused on a chaotic model of inflation (quadratic inflaton potential) followed by a period of perturbative reheating with an effective equation of state $w_\RH = 0$.
 These assumptions could be generalized to consider different models of inflation and reheating.
 However, we do not expect that these modifications would change our general conclusions.
 It would also be interesting to explore more carefully the gravitational particle production for higher spin fields, such as spin-1 and spin-3/2.

 \quad \\

-{\bf Acknowledgments:} The work of E.W.K.\ is supported by the U.S. Dept. of Energy contract DE-FG02-13ER41958.
+{\bf Acknowledgments:} We are grateful to Yann Gouttenoire for pointing out a couple typographical errors that appeared in Sec.~4 of an earlier version of this article.
+The work of E.W.K.\ is supported by the U.S. Dept. of Energy contract DE-FG02-13ER41958.
 A.J.L. is supported at the University of Chicago by the Kavli Institute for Cosmological Physics through grant NSF PHY-1125897 and an endowment from the Kavli Foundation and its founder Fred Kavli.